 “THANK YOU!” he beamed.
 “I just knew it was bacon!
 Those were amazing!
 Best deviled eggs I’ve ever had.”
 Whew, what a relief.
 Here I am thinking I single-handedly ruined his day with bacon and he just really dug my food.
 Plot twist!

 “There’s cheese in there too!”
 I exclaimed.

 He smiled even wider, clasped his hands together in gratitude, and off he went.

-I was later filled in that he had been raving about the deviled eggs all afternoon and, probably sick of listening, they eventually steered him my direction.
+Later on, I was filled in that he had been raving about the deviled eggs all afternoon and, probably sick of listening, they eventually steered him my direction.

 This is not an isolated incident.
-People absolutely adore these bacon cheddar deviled eggs and as a result, it’s become one of my default dishes I bring to get-togethers.
+People absolutely adore these bacon cheddar deviled eggs, and as a result, it has become one of my default dishes I bring to get-togethers.
 People don’t even pretend to hide their disappointment when I show up without them now.
-They aren’t particularly pretty but they are good, you guys; so incredibly good.
+They aren’t particularly pretty, but they are good, you guys; so incredibly good.